 One of the species that was really seeing some action in the mid-part of the week, meaning that I sadly missed it, that was the European Roller

-, there are a trio of hides at El Taray for this species, however European Roller also frequents the water holes, bathing to remove the sand & dust from their feathers.
+, there are a trio of hides on the estate of El Taray for this species, however, European Roller also frequents the water holes, bathing to remove the sand & dust from their feathers.

 It is also not uncommon to find European Rollers

 causing grief & hassle to other species, the Lesser Kestrels

 appear to be a favourite target, with the Rollers frequently buzzing the farm buildings that house the Lesser Kestrel

 colony, this rattles the parents, in turn causing uplift of them from the roof & inevitable conflict.
 In the second image above, you can see how small

 What arrives at the water holes spread across the estate is always a surprise, although sometimes the quantity in which they come makes for an amusing image – assuming the birds have a degree of coordination – which the group of Spanish Sparrows

 Now, the raptors, Tim spent several sessions in the general raptor hides & also those dedicated to the harriers

 , resulting in some fabulous images of the various harriers of the estate.
 Specifically, at the dedicated harrier hide